Inselnova Wiki Play

 If acceptance would exceed the member cap, it fails until a seat opens.
 When a new member enters, existing members and the new arrival discover each other as contacts, and the alliance chat gains the new member.

-Deposits choose one of your islands as the source.
-Withdrawals choose one of your islands as the destination.
-Merchant capacity must cover the full cargo unless the selected island is the depot island itself, where the transfer is instant.
+A deposit names one of your islands as the source; a withdrawal names one of your islands as the destination.
+You cannot route a transfer through an alliance-mate's island.
+Merchant capacity must cover the whole cargo, unless the chosen island is the depot island itself, where the move is instant and spends no ships.

 What happens when someone leaves or is removed?departure rules